ferrocene/ferrocene/src/unsafety.rst

 :t:`Unsafety` is the presence of :t:`[unsafe operation]s` in program text.

 :dp:`fls_ovn9czwnwxue`
-An :t:`unsafe operation` is an operation that can potentially violate the memory-safety guarantees of Rust. :t:`[Unsafe operation]s` are referred to as :t:`unsafe Rust`.
+An :t:`unsafe operation` is an operation that may result in :t:`undefined behavior` that is not diagnosed as a static error.
+:t:`[Unsafe operation]s` are referred to as :t:`unsafe Rust`.

 :dp:`fls_pfhmcafsjyf7`
 The :t:`[unsafe operation]s` are: